Directed by Hal Needham

 Burt Reynolds has never been more macho or more charming than in this movie.
 You can tell he’s having a ball right from the start and he invites us to have a ball as well.
 I don’t think there’s another movie he’s made that demonstrates The Burt Reynolds Charm as much as this one.
 Jerry Reed is excellent as his partner/sidekick and Sally Field is so adorable it hurts.

 But it’s Jackie Gleason as Sheriff Buford T. Justice who steals the movie.
 From his first scene where he accosts a gang of roadside car thieves, Gleason owns the movie and he keeps it.
 I’ve mentioned the scene in the restaurant.
 Watch it just for how Gleason orders.
 It in itself is a masterful scene of comedy.
 And all throughout the movie, Gleason delivers comedy gems such as when he confronts an African-American police office he thought was white.
 And every insult he throws at his son (Mike Henry) is a gem.
-And just as nobody can say “Rat bastard” quite like Robert DeNiro, nobody can say “Sumbitch” like Jackie Gleason.
+And just as nobody can say “Rat Bastard” quite like Robert DeNiro, nobody can say “Sumbitch” like Jackie Gleason.

-You want to watch a movie that is nothing but pure fun from start to finish and is representative of what Burt Reynolds was on film?
+You want to watch a movie that is nothing but pure enjoyment from start to finish and is representative of what Burt Reynolds was on film?
 Watch SMOKEY AND THE BANDIT.
 It works as an action movie, as a comedy and it’s quite simply one of the best movies I can recommend simply as sheer entertainment.